David Deming Announced as Harvard College Dean

 Harvard’s new College Dean, David Deming | PHOTOGRAPH BY STEPHANIE MITCHELL/HARVARD UNIVERSITY

 On Tuesday, FAS Dean Hopi Hoekstra announced that David Deming will serve as the next Harvard College Dean.
 The Dean oversees the College’s affairs, shaping priorities for undergraduates in academics, student life, and discipline.
 Rakesh Khurana, who has held the post since 2014, announced his retirement last fall and will remain on the faculty.
 Deming’s present appointments span multiple schools.
-At the Harvard Kennedy School (HKS), he is the academic dean, director of the Malcolm Wiener Center for Social Policy, and Black professor of political economy; at the Harvard Graduate School of Education, he is professor of education and economics; in the College, he is faculty dean of Kirkland House.
+At the Harvard Kennedy School (HKS), he is the Black professor of political economy, and previously served as both academic dean and director of the Malcolm Wiener Center for Social Policy; at the Harvard Graduate School of Education, he is professor of education and economics; in the College, he is faculty dean of Kirkland House.

 Deming is an economist who studies education, labor markets, and economic inequality.
 As a principal investigator with the CLIMB Initiative at Opportunity Insights, he researches how colleges drive intergenerational mobility.
 He also co-leads the University-wide Project on Workforce, which explores how to best prepare students for the modern workforce.
 He co-founded the Skills Lab, which studies the role of “soft” skills in the workplace.
 (Read about his research on teamwork in “Picking Team Players,” September-October 2023.)